codeonlyjs/website/content/guide/templateIf.md

 ---
-title: "If Blocks"
+title: "If Directive"
 ---
-# If Blocks
+# If Directive

 A template node (and all it's children) can be conditionally included or excluded using the `if`, `elseif` and `else` directive properties.